-Request coordinates of this atom for next force evaluation.
+Request coordinates of this atom for next force evaluation, and the calculated total force on this atom for current force evaluation.
 Request remains in effect until clearconfig is called.
 For example, "addatom 4" or "addatom [atomid br 2 N]".

 • addgroup <atomid list>